Rolling Option Strategies#

 Output:

-Takes the same position in both a call option and a put option with the same expiration but different strike price.
+A Strangle takes the same position in both a call option and a put option with the same expiration but different strike price.

-A long strangle strategy buys both a call option and a put option.
-This strategy generally profits if the stock price increase or decrease, or if volatility increases.
-On the other hand, a short strangle strategy sells both a call option and a put option.
+• A short strangle strategy sells both a call option and a put option.
 This generally profits if the stock price and volatility remain steady during the life of the options.

 # Create option group